k1shk1n/qubership-git-system-follower/docs/cli_reference/download.md

 There are three ways to specify credentials, listed in order of priority:
 1. Pass the credentials directly using `--registry-username` and `--registry-password`
 2. Credentials can be provided via stdin using `echo`: `echo -e "<username>\n<password>" | gsf download ...`
+> \[!WARNING]
+>
+> Note that unlike other methods, you can't transfer only username or only password this way.
+This way you can transfer both username and password at once
 3. Set `GSF_REGISTRY_USERNAME` and `GSF_REGISTRY_PASSWORD` as environment variables

 If multiple methods are used, command-line parameters take precedence over stdin, and stdin takes precedence over environment variables.

+> \[!NOTE]
+>
+> If you pass only one thing: username or password; then gsf will ask for the rest as a prompt.
+> This is useful if you want to pass username in the clear and not show the password at all

 ### Why docker is not a required
 When the git-system-follower downloads the docker image it doesn't need `docker` because we use the `oras` library